 Learn more about each of these options below.

 If you would like your department/unit to participate in helping to change the culture at Ohio State, submit an Ally facilitation request below.
-Both men and women can participate by requesting a facilitation.
+People of all genders can participate by requesting a facilitation.
+In addition, departments and units can request a refresher/repeat facilitation.
 The Women's Place will email you within 7 days after you submit your request and guide you through the simple process of scheduling a facilitation for men in your department.

 After participating in a facilitation, Allies commit to the following actions: to understand the issues, adopt specific approaches and behaviors, and ultimately extend the benefits of privilege and influence to women and underrepresented minorities in their departments/units and beyond.

-If you would like to become an Ally, contact Sara Childers, The Women's Place assistant director.
+If you would like to become an Ally, contact email@example.com.

 Advocates are committed to increasing their understanding of gender bias and its impact on the academic careers of women.
 They must attend a two-day workshop to help them begin their work.
-Then they work with the program advocate coordinators, Tom Gregoire, dean of the College of Social Work and Vish Subramaniam, professor and chair in the College of Engineering, to develop facilitation materials for male faculty who are interested in becoming Allies.
-Once vetted, an Advocate is expected to offer facilitations regularly and follow up with informal meetings to discuss case studies.
+An Advocate is expected to offer facilitations regularly and follow up with informal meetings to discuss case studies.

-Advocates also work with the Advocates & Allies Advisory Council (AAAC) composed of women staff and faculty.
-The AAAC’s role is to select and advise Advocates, provide feedback to them, and help them understand and remain in touch with the experience of women and underrepresented minorities in our academic climate.
+Advocates also work with the Advocates & Allies Advisory Council (AAAC) composed of staff and faculty of all genders.
+The AAAC’s role is to advise Advocates, provide feedback to them, and help them understand and remain in touch with the experience of women and underrepresented minorities in our academic climate.

-The term of appointment is for 1 year with optional renewable terms.
+The term of appointment is for two years with optional renewable terms.
 Advocate time and task commitments include the following:

-- Participate in periodic (possibly bi-monthly) meetings with fellow advocates
+- Participate in periodic meetings with fellow advocates

 - Lead two separate Ally facilitations, which run about 2 hours each, per academic year